vittorioPiotti/PathGraph-JavaFX/README.md

 * Nodes can be only characters with uppercase alphabet letters to maxium 26 nodes
 * Not provided over limits of two edges with same direction between two same nodes
 * Not provided loops creation
+* Edge cost can be only `int` variable type to rappresent integer numbers
 * Edges can be directed: